licitdev/seeded-hashids/README.md

 console.log(encoded); // 'MVVEdMKq'
 console.log(decoded); // 'abcd1234'

-// If a wrong salt is used to decode, a different output will be
+// If a wrong seed is used to decode, a different output will be
 decoded = seededHashids.decodeHex('user', encoded, 'wrong-seed');
 console.log(decoded); // 'cabd2341' (Different)